 Campus crime, arrest and referral statistics include those reported to the Department of Safety & Security Services, designated campus officials (including but not limited to vice presidents, directors, department heads, advisors to students, student organizations, and local law enforcement agencies).
-Mental health care providers inform student-clients of the
+Mental health care providers inform student-clients of the procedures to report crime to the University's Department of Safety & Security Services, or local law enforcement on a voluntary or confidential basis, should they feel it is in the best interest of the client.

 Each year all enrolled students receive notification that provides the website address to access this report.
 Faculty and staff receive similar notification in their new employee orientation sessions.
-Copies of the report may also be obtained by calling 614-947-6913.
+Copies of the report may also be obtained by calling 614-947-6902 or by emailing security@franklin.edu.
 All prospective employees may obtain a copy from the Department of Safety & Security Services.

-Policy Addressing the Authority of Non-Sworn Public Safety Officers on Campus
+Policy Addressing the Authority of Non-Sworn Public Safety Officers on Campus various record keeping activities.
+As such, DSSS personnel are considered school officials with a legitimate educational interest.

 The Department of Safety & Security Services oversees all safety and security functions and programs at all Franklin University locations.
-The Department of Safety & Security Services employs non-sworn safety and security personnel responsible for many administrative and operational functions to include access control, policy and procedure development, training, and various record keeping activities.
-As such, DSSS personnel are considered school officials with a legitimate educational interest.
+The Department of Safety & Security Services employs non-sworn safety and security personnel responsible for many administrative and operational functions to include access control, policy and procedure development, training, and